Our Picks: The Top Chequing Accounts 2022

 Not sure which chequing account is best for you?
-Quickly and anonymous compare offers using the comparison tool at the top of this page.
+Compare chequing account options at the top of this page.

 What are the pros and cons of an online chequing account?

-While traditional brick-and-mortar banks offer a wide variety of chequing account options, the benefits of an online chequing account include lower fees and greater simplicity.
+While traditional brick-and-mortar banks offer a wide variety of chequing account options, the benefits of an online bank account include lower fees and greater simplicity.